naanprofit/RCKangaroo/README.md

 <b>-base128</b>        when generating tames, save the output file in Base128 format instead of the default binary format.

+<b>--phi-fold</b>      fold points under the secp256k1 endomorphism φ when generating tames.
+Example: "--phi-fold 2" uses both P and φ(P) to shrink the tame set and improve cache locality.

+<b>--multi-dp</b>      allow multiple distinguished-point tables (1 to enable, 0 to disable).
+Disabling may save memory at the cost of more DP collisions.

+<b>--bloom-mbits</b>   size of the Bloom filter in bits, expressed as a power of two. "--bloom-mbits 27" allocates 2^27 bits (~16 MB).

+<b>--bloom-k</b>       number of hash functions used by the Bloom filter.
+Higher values reduce false positives but increase hashing cost.

 When public key is solved, software displays it and also writes it to "RESULTS.TXT" file.

 Sample command line for puzzle #85: